MICA-MNI/BrainSpace/docs/pages/matlab_doc/examples/plot_spin_permutations.rst

-It is interesting to see that both p-values increase when taking into consideration the auto-correlation present in the surfaces.
-Also, we can see that the correlation with thickness is no longer statistically significant after spin permutations.
+It is interesting to see that p-values increase when taking into consideration the auto-correlation present in the surfaces.
+In effect, the initial correlation between the first functional gradient and cortical thickness is no longer statistically significant compared to spin permutations.